vagizD/mall-customers/README.md

 # mall-customers

+Dataset about customers visitimg mall.

 ## Purpose

-The small project is done to improve skills at using Python libraries and analysing data.
+Unsupervised learning.

 ## Data

-The data (.csv) is taken from https://www.kaggle.com/shwetabh123/mall-customers.
-Custom code and conclusions are made for practice.
+The data is taken from https://www.kaggle.com/shwetabh123/mall-customers

-## Used tools
+## Result

-Python (Jupyter Notebook) and libraries: sklearn, matplotlib.pyplot, pandas, and numpy.
-#### Note: pngs are seen badly in dark mode.
-####       50% and 70% of accuracy models are obtained.
+Customer segmentation.
+See `secondary-anaysis/annotation.ipynb`, which is the result of data anaysis.